St. Kilian with blue sky.jpeg

 Today, visitors to St. Kilian encounter a distinctive worship space that reflects the simple elegance of mid-twentieth century vintage styling, highlighted by the warm earth tones of brick, complimented by a wood beamed ceiling, and accented by a paint scheme featuring the Sacred Heart of Jesus.
 Framed by three beautiful stained-glass windows, a statue of St. Kilian stands sentry above the congregation,

-Guided by our Pastor, Fr.
-Carlo “Lukee” Villaluz, and following in the footsteps of our missionary patron, Saint Kilian, our parishioners share Mass and community on the same land on which our founders erected that first log church.
+Following in the footsteps of our missionary patron, Saint Kilian, our parishioners share Mass and community on the same land on which our founders erected that first log church.
 We look back with gratitude for our many blessings while moving forward with a vision for the future as we seek and lead others to the Kingdom of God.